About the Awards

 In previous years, more than $25,000 dollars has been awarded to outstanding READ 180 and System 44 students and their teachers.

 NEW for 2015!
-In our first annual 180 Awards, we'll also be accepting nominations for outstanding
+In our first annual Scholastic 180 Awards, we'll also be accepting nominations for outstanding

 MATH 180 students who strive to "be greater!"

-Click a question below to see the answer or download the All-Star Awards Terms and Conditions for all rules and restrictions.
+Click a question below to see the answer or download the Scholastic 180 Student Awards Awards Terms and Conditions for all rules and restrictions.

 The All-Star Awards are now split into two phases: a Qualifying Round and a Finalist Round.

-Judges will select twenty-four (24) Finalists (six per READ 180 Stage; and six System 44) to submit additional information for the Finalist Round.
+Judges will select thirty (30) Finalists (six per READ 180 Stage; six System 44; and six MATH 180) to submit additional information for the Finalist Round.

 Finalists have the choice to submit a Written or Video Entry.